espocrm/documentation/docs/administration/formula.md

 `record\findRelatedOne(ENTITY_TYPE, ID, LINK, [ORDER_BY, ORDER, KEY1, VALUE1, KEY2, VALUE2 ...])`

-Returns a first found ID of a related record that matches specific criteria. (since version 5.7.0)
+Returns a first found ID of a related record that matches specific criteria. (as of v5.7.0)

 `record\findRelatedOne(ENTITY_TYPE, ID, LINK, [ORDER_BY, ORDER, FILTER])`

-Returns a first found ID of a related record with an optional FILTER applied. (since version 5.7.0)
+Returns a first found ID of a related record with an optional FILTER applied. (as of v5.7.0)

 If NULL is passed for ORDER_BY and ORDER then a default order will be applied.